Phuket Gay Travel

 Two nights in Patong will suffice.
 I think the gay culture here is entertaining and unique, but there really is not much authenticity in this part of town right next to the shore.

 Motorbike rentals are available right next door to the hotel, so you can get around very easily!
-Taxis are also available on the street and fare to the bars is quite low.
+Taxis are also available on the street and the fare to the bars is quite low.